lmanul/424/index.md

 ### Section 2.
 Powers and Duties.

-The Board of Managers shall have the powers and dut:2s necessary for the administration of the affairs of the Condom-nium and may do all such acts and. things except as by law or by che Declaration or by these By-Laws may not be delegated to the Board of Managers by the Unit Owners.
+The Board of Managers shall have the powers and dut:2s necessary for the administration of the affairs of the Condominium and may do all such acts and. things except as by law or by che Declaration or by these By-Laws may not be delegated to the Board of Managers by the Unit Owners.
 Such powers and duties of the Board of Managers shall include, but shall not be